dirtyvader/monawhat/README.md

 - **Modern Python features** - Uses Python 3.11+ typing features and latest language patterns
 - **Comprehensive type hints** - Full type safety with no `Any` cop-outs
-- **Thoroughly tested** - ~~100%~~ (hum... less) test coverage with clear examples
+- **Thoroughly tested** - ~~100%~~ 95% test coverage with clear examples
 - **Educational design** - Built to be approachable with clear documentation
 - **Actively maintained** - Supported until all planned features in `monawhat_extras` are complete (Or the hype for the lib is so huge that I can't seriously let it go)

-Where other libraries may be abandoned, poorly documented, or use dated Python patterns, `monawhat` focuses on being a fresh, modern implementation that feels at home in contemporary Python code.
+`monawhat` focuses on being a fresh, modern implementation that feels at home in contemporary Python code.

 ## Installation